Period pain is the most common type of pelvic pain, but what’s normal? None of us know what pain another person is experiencing.

 When simple things don’t help – A laparoscopy

 A laparoscopy is an operation where a doctor puts a telescope through a small cut in your umbilicus (belly button) to look inside your pelvis.
-He or she can then:
+They can then:

 - Diagnose if any endometriosis is present, and